+On the international stage La Rioja is one of Spain’s most famous regions thanks almost entirely to its wine production.
+However, this province and autonomous region, situated between Castilla y León, Castilla La Mancha, Aragón and the Basque Country, remains one of Spain’s largely undiscovered areas as far as general tourism is concerned.
 This very fertile part of the country can be found in between the Iberian mountain range, with a highest point at San Lorenzo of 2262m, and the Rió Ebro basin in the south.
 There are seven major rivers flowing into the Ebro which make this one of Spain’s most prolific suppliers of water.
-La Rioja is Spain’s second smallest autonomous region in terms of geographical size but, with regard to population, it is the smallest of them all – just about half of its inhabitants live in Logroño, the capital city, and, astonishingly, half of its 174 municipalities have under 200 people living in them.
+La Rioja is Spain’s second smallest autonomous region in terms of geographical size.
+With regard to population it is the smallest of them all with just 324,000 people living there.
+Half of these inhabitants live in Logroño which is the region’s capital city, and, astonishingly, half of its 174 municipalities have under 200 people living in them.

-By far the most important contribution to the economy of La Rioja is the wine itself.
-Although the area in which rioja wine is produced actually extends outside of the province into Álava and Navarra, the area around the town of Haro is the heart of the region which has been producing wine since it was introduced by the Romans.
+You won’t be surprised to learn that the wine producing industry is by far the most important contributor to the economy of La Rioja.
+Although the area in which Rioja wine is produced actually extends outside of the province into Álava and Navarra, the area around the town of Haro is the heart of the region which has been producing wine since it was introduced by the Romans.
 There is other farming here – notably wheat and barley – and a large number of sheep but wine and wine related technology and products are vital to the area’s economic fortunes.